B0-B/blowtorch-transformer-api/README.md

 ## Dependency for performant CPU inference [Default]

-The older state of this project involved ``ctransformers`` as GGML library for load GGUF files.
-However due to inactivity and incompatibility with new **LLaMA-3** model the setup changed to [``llama-cpp-python``](https://github.com/abetlen/llama-cpp-python) project.
+This project used to leverage ``ctransformers`` as GGML library for loading GGUF file format.
+But due to inactivity and incompatibility with new **LLaMA-3** release the backend switched to [``llama-cpp-python``](https://github.com/abetlen/llama-cpp-python) project.
 This python API provides c-bindings for [llama.cpp](https://github.com/ggerganov/llama.cpp).

 **blowtorch** uses ``llama.cpp`` in parallel to classic transformers for more and better onboarding options with CPUs and quantized models.